Abnervg/Bank-Loan-Analysis/README.md

-# Banks loans data analysis
+# Banks loans approval insights - Data to decision making

 ## Project Overview
 - This data analysis project aims to provide insights into the important factors for a bank to give a loan and create a model to predict if a loan will be authorized or rejected.